santi1110/bd-in-memory-caching-amazon-gaming-membership/README.md

    ```
 1. Log into your AWS account and verify that the tables exist and have
    sample data.
-1. Discuss the different attributes with your team to make sure you all understand
+1. Review the different attributes to make sure you understand
    what they represent.
 1. As a final verification, run `Phase0Test` make sure it passes.